 There is no festivity this month but you can visit all the archeological places that Cusco has just as Sacsayhuaman, Qenq’o, Pucapucara, and Tambomachay or you can sightseen throughout the city which is a wonderful experience and then go to Machu Picchu.

 The dry season finishes this month so if you do not like the rain you should go in this month.
 The procession of the Lord of Miracles is made and it is

 not as big as the one from Lima, but it is still beautiful.

-This month starts with the all Saint's day and Day of the Dead, people bring flowers to the cementeries, clean their relatives' gravestones, and share food and drink with the departed.
+This month starts with all Saint’s day and Day of the Dead, people bring flowers to the cemeteries, clean their relatives’ gravestones, and share food and drink with the departed.
 Across the country, guaguas (bread shaped like dolls and horses) are baked for children.

-December is an important month, Cusco celebrates the Christmast Eve with the Santuraytikuy meaning Saints for sale, this is one of Peru's largest arts-and-craft fairs.
+December is an important month, Cusco celebrates Christmas Eve with the Santuraytikuy meaning Saints for sale, this is one of Peru’s largest arts-and-craft fairs.
 Artisans gather to sell nativity scenes, religious carvings, and pottery in the main plaza.
-Cusquenias also celebrates New Years Eve dressed with yellow clothes and accesories for good luck and before 12:00 AM they start fireworks on the main square that make the whole experience greater.
+Cusquenias also celebrates New Year’s Eve dressed in yellow clothes and accessories for good luck and before 12:00 AM they start fireworks on the main square that make the whole experience greater.

 Many are the routes that take you to Machu Picchu, but none is like the Inca Trail Tours, the most famous pedestrian path in the Americas.
 After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.